DecisionVis/deltamoea/doc/getting_started.md

 #### Pip

-You can use `pip install dmoea` to install δMOEA.
+You can use `pip install deltamoea` to install δMOEA.
 This is best done as a user install or within a virtualenv.
 (Pip installs to system directories are a bad idea in general.)